thecatkitty/lavender/README.md

 * displaying text (with UTF-8 subset support)
 * displaying PBM bitmaps
 * drawing and filling rectangles
-* jumping between slides with key presses
+* jumping between slides with key presses and mouse clicks
 * inclusion of other scripts from within a script
 * PC speaker music playback
 * reporting the unsupported environment (DOS 1.x, Windows Vista and newer)